-If you have gaps in your work force and can’t find qualified candidates, consider hiring a skilled immigrant.
+If you have gaps in your work force and can’t find qualified candidates, consider hiring a permanent skilled worker.

 Express Entry is a system used to manage applications for these immigration programs:

 - the Federal Skilled Worker Program

 - a portion of the Provincial Nominee Program

 If you are a Canadian employer, you can hire Express Entry candidates to meet your labour needs when you can't find Canadians or permanent residents to fill job vacancies.
 You can use the same recruiting and hiring practices you use now.